-This challenge is designed to connect you with God in a whole new way; to challenge you to think deeper thoughts about the Word of God and interact with it like never before.
+This is a 2-week challenge, designed to connect you with God in a whole new way; to challenge you to think deeper thoughts about the Word of God and interact with it like never before.
 The questions may or may not have "correct" answers, but they will push you into a deeper level of understanding, imagination, and insight.
-Check back each day for new reading and questions!
+Scroll to the bottom, and work your way up, spending one day on each passage.

 - What responsibilities did Pilate, the Roman governor, have?